University of Illinois at Urbana-Champaign National Center for Supercomputing Applications

 Step 1: Acquiring a host certificate

 Each host on which you want to run a GSI daemon will need a host certificate.
-Instructions for getting a host certificate can be found here.
+Instructions for getting a host certificate can be found in the Globus Toolkit Quickstart.

 Make sure that the host key's permissions are mode 400 (that is, it should only have mode readable for the user that owns the file, and no other mode bits should be set).